InternScience/Agents-A1/README.md

 ## Performance

 We evaluate Agents-A1 in real-world agentic and research-oriented workflows across six directions — long-horizon search, engineering tasks, scientific research, instruction following, general agentic tasks, and scientific agentic tasks.
 Despite operating in the ~35B model class, Agents-A1 delivers highly competitive performance against frontier-scale systems such as GPT-5.5, DeepSeek-V4-pro, and Kimi-K2.6.
-It achieves overall SOTA results on several challenging benchmarks, including Seal0, HiPhO, FrontierScience-Olympiad, FrontierScience-Research, IFBench, and IFEval, while also ranking as the best among comparable models on a broad range of tasks such as BrowseComp, XBench-DS-2510, GAIA, SciCode, HLE with tools, VitaBench, MatTools, and MolBench-bind.
+It achieves overall SOTA results on several challenging benchmarks, including Seal-0 (56.4), HiPhO (46.4), FrontierScience-Olympiad (79.0), FrontierScience-Research (40.00), IFBench (80.6), and IFEval (94.8), while also ranking as the best among comparable models on a broad range of tasks such as BrowseComp (75.5), XBench-DS-2510 (86.0), GAIA (96.0), SciCode (44.3), HLE with tools (47.6), and MolBench-bind (56.8).
 These results show that Agents-A1 combines strong long-horizon search ability, robust scientific reasoning, and reliable instruction following, establishing it as a highly capable and efficient agentic model that narrows the gap with much larger frontier models.

 <p>
 🥇 Overall SOTA &nbsp;&nbsp;